AliRezaJoodi/Electronics_Modules/Interfacing_UARTtoUSB_FT232RL/README.md

-## TTL UART to USB Converter Using FT232RL
+## TTL UART To USB Converter With FT232RL
 I have tested it many times and worked great.

 ### Folders and Files Description